RostamVPN/mullvadvpn-app/ios/BuildInstructions.md

 ```

 Template files provide our team ID and correct provisioning profiles and generally do not require
-any changes when configuring our build server or developer machines for members of Mullvad
+any changes when configuring our build server or developer machines for members of Rostam
 development team.
 In all other cases perform the following steps to configure the project:

 1. Edit `Base.xcconfig` and fill in your Apple development team ID, which can be found on Apple